jenkinsci/cryptomove-plugin/README.md

 1. Load the SSH key responsible for pushing the plugin on GitHub.
 Log into Github.com with the right account.
+2. If necessary, re-clone the repo so other files in the `.gitignore` are not affecting the version being published.
+The only version should be mentioned in the `pom.xml` file.
-2. Test the plugin works by running the following command
+3. Test the plugin works by running the following command

 ```bash
 mvn clean package && mvn findbugs:check